 Dittander (Lepidium latifolium) is a large species of cress, or pepper-grass, of the mustard family (Brassicaceae), whose blue-green stem grows to 1.5 m tall, often woody at the base.
 Its white flowers are tiny, to 3 mm across, densely clustered in terminal inflorescences, each with 25-50 flowers.
 This species is widely distributed, found in most of Europe, North Africa, the Middle East, and North and Central Asia.
 In North America, it has become naturalized, regarded as an invasive in several states.

 Dittander grows in a wide range of habitats, in Central Asia found on stony slopes, saline flats, along trails, and in fallow fields, elsewhere often growing along the coast.
-In Central Asia, it is encountered between 2,500 and 4,300 metres altitude.
+In Central Asia, it is encountered between 2,500 and 4,300 m altitude.

 In Ladakh, young parts are cooked as spinach.
 To remove the bitterness and peppery taste, they are first boiled and then soaked in water for two days.
 In the Chinese provinces Gansu and Shaanxi, the seeds are utilized medicinally.